 Bitcoin is a digital or virtual currency that operates through a decentralized “blockchain” network, which comprises a public record of transactions.
-The bitcoin price is subject to daily changes and is therefore highly volatile in nature.
+Bitcoin prices are subject to daily changes and are therefore highly volatile in nature.
 The factors that affect the bitcoin price and its volatility are discussed in the following subsection.

 Factors Affecting the Price of Bitcoin

 Supply and Demand

 Although affected by the two primary economic variables of supply and demand, the mechanics governing bitcoin are different.
 Firstly, online trading in bitcoin is not the same as trading corporate stocks or bonds, and secondly, bitcoin trading also differs from traditional currencies that are backed by central bank or government.
 The bitcoin supply is affected by the bitcoin protocol, which determines the fixed rate at which new bitcoins get created.
 Secondly, the number of bitcoins that the system allows to exist, which is capped at 21 million.

 The “network” effect arises where the value of a product or service is determined by its number of users.
 These network effects are both positive and negative.
 The former arises when the value of a product, service or platform increases with the number of users.
 The number of users, the adoption and the acceptability of bitcoin are affected by user-generated content (UGC) on online chat forums and social media platforms, such as Facebook and Twitter.
 The reason is that the information shared through posts, comments, and reviews affect a product’s popularity.